 CHEF NOTE: Other ingredients could include corn, zucchini, squash, carrots or celery.

-WHAT IS THE BEST SECRET INGREDIENT FOR CHILI
+WHAT IS THE BEST SECRET INGREDIENT TO USE

 I’m not sure there is a perfect secret ingredient for chili, but following simple techniques and guidelines will always render a really delicious homemade chili.